 - Covert Farms Family Estate north of Oliver next to that high elevation McIntyre Bluff, for organic farming practices and a true farm experience (they have Barbados blackbelly sheep and Highland cattle) and be sure to find their Roussanne Viognier, Sauvignon Blanc / Semillon, Pinot Blanc, red blend Amicitia (pronounced ah-mee-cha-tia), and Grand Reserves when available

-Small lots, by appointment, and for serious collectors
+Small lot wineries, by appointment, and for serious collectors

 - Lariana Cellars in Osoyoos, almost at the US border, for a garagiste winery experience, tastings in a Quonset hut / cellar or on the crush pad and be sure to buy several of whatever you fall in love with because it will be gone in a flash – the entire portfolio consists of a Viognier, Carménère, Cabernet Sauvignon, and a ridiculously remarkable red blend named after the vintage (Twelve, Thirteen, Fourteen, Fifteen, etc)